Date(s) - Jan 1, 2016 - Dec 31, 2019

 - Clinical Research

-Clinical research uses human volunteers to study the effects of an exposure (for example, a drug or behavior) on a health outcome (for example, blood pressure, symptom relief or improved quality of life).
+Clinical research uses human volunteers to study the effects of an exposure (for example, a drug or behaviour) on a health outcome (for example, blood pressure, symptom relief or improved quality of life).
 The knowledge we gain through clinical research helps improve the ways we can prevent, diagnose and treat disease.
 For more information about how you can participate in research and what you should know before you sign up, click here.